mvoidets/Mod7_readme/README.md

   ## Description

-   THis will aske a user a series of questions and then build out a professional README
+   A user will answer a series of questions.
+Once done they run the app and the README file is created.

   ## Design

-    Consistancy and easy

-  ## Lesson

-    undefined
+    To help automate the process with consistant results, not missing any sections.

   ## Install